trieb-work/helm-charts/charts/saleor-apps/README.md

 # Saleor Apps Helm Chart

-This Helm chart deploys Saleor Apps to a Kubernetes cluster.
-It supports multiple apps that can be enabled or disabled as needed, with a shared Redis instance for persistence.
+This Helm chart deploys the official Saleor Apps to a Kubernetes cluster.
+It supports multiple apps that can be enabled or disabled as needed, with a shared Redis instance for persistence (APL).

 ## Available Apps

 - **CRM Klaviyo**: Integration with Klaviyo CRM
-- **Emails and Messages**: Handles email and messaging functionality
+- **SMTP**: Email sending functionality
-- **Invoices**: Manages invoice generation and processing
+- **Products Feed**: Product feed generation and management
 - **Search**: Provides search functionality
-- **Taxes**: Handles tax calculations and management
+- **Avatax**: Tax calculations via Avatax
-- **Webhook**: Manages webhook integrations
+- **CMS v2**: Content Management System

 ## Prerequisites